mandhir/mandhir.github.io/README.md

 ### Project Capstone: Transitioning from Cognos reporting to Power BI and development of Pricing Data Model

+Lead the business enablement workstream of a transition to Power BI from Cognos reporting.
+The leading of the workstream involved user-centric dashboard creation in Power BI,

 Description and visual

 End-User Training